 - Not have notified your direct supervisor that you are applying to business school

-If you are unable to provide a letter from your current direct supervisor, include a brief note of explanation in the Additional Information section of the online application.
-It is up to you to choose an appropriate replacement.
+If you are unable to provide a letter from your current direct supervisor, include a brief note of explanation in the “Additional Information” section of the online application.
+Use your best judgment to choose an appropriate replacement.

 Choosing Your Recommenders

 We are impressed by what a reference letter says, not by the title of the individual who wrote it or the writing skills of the recommender.
 You should choose individuals who: